Skip to main content

 Post-approval drift

 An artifact that scored clean can be edited — or silently auto-updated — into something malicious after you first trusted it (a rug-pull / TOCTOU).
-On every scan the mutation watcher diffs the fresh record against the last-stored (approved) baseline for that path and raises drift findings:
+On every scan the mutation watcher diffs the fresh record against the last-stored (approved) baseline for that path and raises drift findings: This is the on-endpoint-detectable half of the flagship supply-chain attack (CVE-2025-54136). discover prints a one-line summary (Post-approval drift: N change(s)…) when anything drifted.

 Install-lifecycle & CI-workflow analysis